Mathematics (MATH)

 Prerequisite: MATH 114

-A study of mathematics from a historical point of view beginning with the work of the early Greek mathematicians and including selected mathematicians and periods of mathematical development up to the present.
+A study of mathematics from a historical and worldwide point of view beginning with ancient mathematics and including selected mathematicians and periods of mathematical development up to the present.

 Lab/Studio Hours: 0